-The activities in The Aha!
-Framework for product development
+Key activities that drive The Aha!
+Framework

 The Aha!
 Framework is a flexible approach to product development that can scale to teams of all sizes.
 You can benefit from our proven method by organizing your product development work around these activities.
 For teams who use Aha!
 Roadmaps, we provide a template for The Aha!
 Framework that you can leverage for maximum efficiency.